Skip to main content

 Crawl4AI is a powerful Python scraping library, but it's not the right fit for every team.
 Here are the best alternatives depending on your needs:

 • CRW — Best API-first alternative.
-Firecrawl-compatible REST API, 833 ms latency, 6.6 MB RAM, built-in MCP server.
+Firecrawl-compatible REST API, 833 ms latency, 6.6 MB RAM, built-in see the docs.
 Works from any language, not just Python.

 • Firecrawl — Best feature-complete alternative with screenshots, PDF parsing, and a mature SDK ecosystem.